Callum-OP/Piano-Teacher/README.md

 Saving entered music notes into music.json?
 Maybe make it downloadable and then can be entered later to access saved music pieces in the preset list.

 ## Issues
---- Timeline bar ---
-On mobile the css is a bit wide.

 --- Dark mode ---
 The colours and layout on dark mode on some mobile browsers does not look right compared to the intended look.